GannettDigital/simulato/docs/_pages/tutorial-first-component.md

 }
 ```

 With the completion of `actions` we have finished our first component.
 But how do we use this component with Simulato?
-We need a way to get into the system so we can utilize to the `MainSiteLayout`.
+We need a way to get into the system so we can utilize the `MainSiteLayout` component.
 As alluded to earlier, we still need our entry component, the component that allows us into the system.
 Let's create that [next](/tutorial-entry-component/).